STD (STI) Treatment in Singapore

 7. Mother-to-infant transmission via pregnancy, childbirth and breastfeeding

-What are the Symptoms of an STD?
+What Are the Symptoms of an STD (STI)?

-The symptoms of an STD will depend on the type of the infection and its severity.
+The symptoms of an STD will depend on the type of infection and its severity.
 The most common symptoms include:

 1. Unusual or foul-smelling discharge from the vagina or penis